Leviticus 15 – Laws Concerning Bodily Discharges

 i.
 “Thus it would be an abomination to engage in sexual activity in the tabernacle precinct.”
 (Rooker)

 ii.
-It is important for us to regard these laws of cleanliness in a New Testament perspective.
+It is important for us to regard these laws of cleanliness from a New Testament perspective.
 In Mark 7:1-9 Jesus criticized the Pharisees for their over-emphasis on ceremonial cleanliness and their lack of regard for internal cleanliness.
-These laws were meant to have both hygienic reasons and spiritual applications; they were never intended as the way to be right with God.
+These laws were meant to have both hygienic benefits and spiritual applications; they were never intended as the way to be right with God.

 iii.
 In Acts 15, the early Christian community properly discerned the work and will of God in the New Covenant: that under the New Covenant, the believer was not bound to these laws of ritual purity.
 One could be a follower of Jesus without the ritual conformity to the Mosaic Law.